polarfire-soc/polarfire-soc-zephyr-applications/boards/arm/frdm_k64f/doc/index.rst

 Supported Features
 ==================

+NXP considers the FRDM-K64F as the superset board for the Kinetis K series of MCUs.
+This board is a focus for NXP's Full Platform Support for Zephyr, to better enable the entire Kinetis K series.
+NXP prioritizes enabling this board with new support for Zephyr features.
 The frdm_k64f board configuration supports the following hardware features:

 +-----------+------------+-------------------------------------+
 | Interface | Controller | Driver/Component                    |